 This is achieved through four key Components:

-This activity offers a strategic opportunity for the DR to capitalize on the global supply chain realignment.
-By focusing on building more resilient supply chains, and developing a skilled workforce, the DR can attract significant investment and enhance its economic competitiveness as a trading partner with the US and in the region.
+This activity offered a strategic opportunity for the DR to capitalize on the global supply chain realignment.
+By focusing on building more resilient supply chains, and developing a skilled workforce, the DR can now attract significant investment and enhance its economic competitiveness as a trading partner with the US and in the region.

 - Industrial Policy Plan: A comprehensive industrial policy plan, including a centralized investment structure focused on supply chains in the region, mapping of import substitution opportunities, a supplier development program, and specific incentives for investment.